 When it comes to adjustments, WooCommerce is very forgiving.
 The entire platform is under your control.
 With the help of over 59,000 WordPress plugins, you can add any functionality you can think of to your website.
 However, there’s no drag-and-drop design builder involved.
 You can use a WordPress page builder like SeedProd or Beaver Builder, but this will increase your cost.

-But the major disadvantage of flexibility is that it puts more control over your website and comes with a learning curve.
+However, the major disadvantage of flexibility is that it puts more control over your website and comes with a learning curve.
 You’ll also need to open a merchant account or use a similar service like Stripe or PayPal.

 While the WooCommerce guided setup wizard is useful, it falls short in comparison to Shopify’s onboarding and ease of use.